rustiever/Sorting-Algorthims-Visualization/README.md

 # SortingAlgorthimsVisualizer
-visualisation of popular sorting algorithms using openGL
+Visualisation of some popular sorting algorithms using openGL

+built and tested on Mac

+## Features
+- Dynamic coloring

+- Two modes for interactioon